Public-Health-Scotland/measuring-inequalities/README.md

 # Calculating indexes of inequality

 Code that provides examples on how to calculate different indexes of inequality.
-For more information on the measures, please read:
+For more information on the measures, please read: [this introduction page](https://www.scotpho.org.uk/comparative-health/measuring-inequalities/).

 ## Instructions:
 - First run the code in the packages and data sections.
 You might need to install these packages.